KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v10.4.5
+* Update to CRP 4.3.
+Remove no-longer-needed hsp changes.
+* Add a fix to TEATEB flow mode until next CRP.
+* Clean up behavior when igntions are specified in a CONFIG.
+* Make the simulateUllage setting be respected.
+* Add a limitedIgnitions setting (which can be set to false).
+* Default origTechLevel to -1 to avoid an issue on engine configuration change.
+* SolverEngines update fixes "can't activate when shielded" issue.

 v10.4.4
 * Fix bug where tanks that had flow disabled in partactionmenu were not counted for pressure-fed checks.
 * Fix bug where legacy EI configs were not being applied.